kukulaka/kukulaka.github.io/README.md

 ### To Do

-- [ ] Basic setup of project including atomic structure and ensure components are in dev
-- [ ] Setup up linting rules (ESLINT and Prettier) and precommit hook
 - [ ] Restructure project to make sure storybook def and tests are at component level
 - [ ] Styling of components as per [Rental Cars Live site](https://rentalcars.com)
 - [ ] Accessability considerations as per [a11y](https://reactjs.org/docs/accessibility.html)